What is the maximum dose of RELPAX® that may be taken to treat a migraine?

 The recommended initial dose is 40 mg, taken as early as possible after the onset of a migraine headache.
-Gastric stasis often occurs during a migraine, so early treatment of each attack is more effective.

 If the initial dose is ineffective, controlled clinical trials have not shown a benefit of a second dose to treat the same attack.